New Zealand recovers bodies from volcanic White Island | DW | 12.12.2019

 A team of military specialists traveled to the volatile site by helicopter at dawn, despite experts putting the risk of a further eruption at 50-60%.

 The bodies were airlifted to a navy patrol vessel waiting offshore, police said.
-The whereabouts of two other people presumed dead on the island is unclear.
+The whereabouts of two other people presumed dead on the island are unclear.

 "It has been an incredibly difficult operation but it has been such a priority," New Zealand Prime Minister Jacinda Ardern told the Australian Broadcasting Corporation.
 "We just want to bring loved ones home."